mpv-player/mpv/DOCS/man/osc.rst

     default is conservative to allow wide fonts to be used without overflow.
     However, with many common fonts a bigger number can be used.
 YMMV.

+``boxvideo``
+    Default: no

+    Whether to overlay the osc over the video (``no``), or to box the video within the areas not covered by the osc (``yes``).
+If this option is set, the osc may overwrite the ``--video-margin-ratio-*`` options, even if the user has set them.
+(It will not overwrite them if all of them are set to default values.)

+    Currently, this is supported for the ``bottombar`` layout only.
+The other layouts do not change if this option is set.

+    The border is static and appears even if the OSC is configured to appear only on mouse interaction.
+If the OSC is invisible, the border is simply filled with the background color (black by default).

+    This currently still makes the OSC overlap with subtitles (if the ``--sub-use-margins`` option is set to ``yes``, the default).
+This may be fixed later.

 Script Commands
 ~~~~~~~~~~~~~~~